 }

-This is caused by the compiler atomically generating default implementations of certain methods (see discussion on the rule of three) if the user does not explicitly specify otherwise.
-In this case the problem comes because of the compiler generated versions of the copy constructor and assignment operator (see below)
+This is caused by the compiler atomically generating default implementations of specific methods (see discussion on the rule of three) if the user does not explicitly specify otherwise.
+In this case, the problem comes because of the compiler-generated versions of the copy constructor and assignment operator (see below)

 Compiler Generated Methods.